An addictive and challenging simple math puzzle game3.97 / 5.00 17,242 Views

 Ok I see that! :D But do I have to crop from the sheet (is there a proper method?) or remake the guy just from reference?

-At 12/8/10 09:33 AM, TheBoyOfAges wrote: Ok I see that! :D But do I have to crop from the sheet (is there a proper method?) or remake the guy just from reference?
+At 12/8/10 09:33 AM, TheBoyOfAges wrote: Ok I see that! :D But do I have to crop from the sheet (is there a proper method?) or remake the guy just from reference?thank you

 When you create a new Active Object you can import a file.
 So yeah, you'd pull in the whole sheet and crop for all the frames (or crop them prior and save them all as separate files).